‘Mariah’s World’ Recap: Mariah Calls Off Her Wedding & Shares Steamy Kiss With Bryan

 The first bombshell of the finale? — Bryan confronting Mariah about if she’s really going to go through with her wedding.
 “Are you really going to marry this guy?
 Just wondering,” Bryan said after he and Mariah shared a sweet and flirty moment in a private area in her backyard.
 After the longest pause in the history of pauses, she replied, “I don’t even know what I think anymore.”
 This was the first hint Bryan dropped about the fact that inside he was screaming, “I LOVE YOU MARIAH.”
 Bryan said that all he wanted was for Mariah to be happy.
 But, Mariah just had too much on her mind.

 The second bombshell? — Mariah calls off her wedding.
-She and James’ “schedules” didn’t work out with the dates proposed to hold the ceremony, but we all knew what was going on… sort of.
+She and James’ “schedules” didn’t work out with the dates proposed to hold the ceremony, and the prenup was taking forever to be completed, but we all knew what was going on… sort of.
 Mariah implied throughout the episode that there was more to their reported nasty split and that he apparently did some bad things.
-But, we have a inkling that her feelings for Bryan played a teeny part in her decision to not go through with the wedding.
+But, we have an inkling that her feelings for Bryan played a teeny part in her decision to not go through with the wedding.

-Then, sh-t got real when she sat down for a candid convo with Stella, Mariah said that they needed to “cut the bullsh-t” because they knew that she “couldn’t go though with the wedding.”
-Mariah sat down for a candid convo with Stella, and said that they needed to “cut the bullsh-t” because they knew that she “couldn’t go though with the wedding.”
-BUT, the bombshells don’t stop there.
+Then, sh-t got real when she sat down for a candid convo with Stella.
+Mariah said that they needed to “cut the bullsh-t” because they knew that she “couldn’t go though with the wedding.”
+UH OH.

 Mariah Carey & Bryan Tanaka — SEE PICS